Medications and Drugs

 What is efavirenz, emtricitabine, and tenofovir (Atripla)?

-Efavirenz, emtricitabine, and tenofovir treats HIV, which causes acquired immunodeficiency syndrome (AIDS).
+Efavirenz, emtricitabine, and tenofovir treats HIV in adults and children who are at least 12 years old.
+HIV causes acquired immunodeficiency syndrome (AIDS).
 This medication is not a cure for HIV or AIDS.

 Efavirenz, emtricitabine, and tenofovir may also be used for purposes not listed in this medication guide.